-General Information: As of December 31, 2021, we had 94 full-time employees, 36 of whom have Ph.D. or M.D. degrees.
-Of these full-time employees, 70 employees are engaged in research and development activities and 24 employees are engaged in finance, legal, human resources, facilities and general management.
+General Information: As of December 31, 2022, we had 125 full-time employees, 47 of whom have Ph.D. or M.D. degrees.
+Of these full-time employees, 99 employees are engaged in research and development activities and 26 employees are engaged in finance, legal, human resources, facilities and general management.
 We have no collective bargaining agreements with our employees and we have not experienced any work stoppages.
 We consider our relationship with our employees to be good.

 Equity, Diversity and Inclusion: At iTeos, we celebrate our differences and value the power of a diverse array of people who bring all of themselves to work.
 We embrace cultural, racial, gender, cognitive, social and professional diversity because we know that the only way we can make new cures possible is by working together.
-Among our employees in 2021, women represent 66% and men represent 34% of our global workforce.
-Women represent 55% of the leadership positions at the Director level or above, and our Executive Committee, which represents the most senior leadership positions at the Company, is 33% female.
+Among our employees as of December 31, 2022, women represent 58% and men represent 42% of our global workforce.
+Women represent 43% of the leadership positions at the Director level or above, and our Executive Committee, which represents the most senior leadership positions at the Company, is 43% female.